netxms/netxms-doc/admin/log-monitoring.rst

 memory only.
 This means that if the agent was stopped for a period of time, lines that were added to log file during that time will not be parsed.

-For Windows Event Log agent keeps status information in Windows registry.
+For Windows Event Log, agent can keep status information in Windows registry.
+This function should be explicitly enabled by setting ProcessOfflineEvents = true in LogWatch section.
 On agent start records that were added while the agent was stopped will be parsed.

 Log parser also provides some additional statistic information through